 Wait until well after the first frost to harvest, then use a garden fork to turn up the knobby tubers.
 Harvest only as many as you need and leave the rest in the ground, under heavy mulch if conditions will turn extremely cold.
 If you do live in a cold region somewhere where you’ll want to harvest all at one time, do so carefully and discard any that are cut or damaged (see “hogs” above).
 Keep them in the refrigerator rather than a root cellar.
 Cold conditions are best for their storage.
 Save a few for replanting next spring if the ground freezes hard where you live.
 Otherwise, just harvest from beneath the mulch, as needed

 We used to tether our goats in our modest sized patch and let them take down the stalks and any tubers that came with them once they started to die back.
 Otherwise, you’ll want to clean up the patch as best you can come late fall.
-By then the stalks will make a poor addition to you compost heap — they’re too woody — unless you can put them through a shredder.
+By then the stalks will make a poor addition to your compost heap — they’re too woody — unless you can put them through a shredder.

 No matter how well you harvest and clean up the patch, it will show itself again the following spring, and probably be larger than it was the year before.
 Don’t be afraid to thin out the shoots just as they appear (but don’t wait too long).
 Some tubers will certainly follow them out of the ground but that’s okay as long as you do it early enough in the season.

 Jerusalem artichokes are rich in fiber, a great source of potassium, iron, and some B-vitamins and vitamin C. They’re high in fiber and their carbohydrates come mostly in the form of inulin.
 This reduces the caloric value of their carbohydrates.
-Though not to be confused with insulin, the sugars that come from Jerusalem artichokes are slowly digested, making them more appropriate for diabetics.
+Though not to be confused with insulin, the sugars that come from the nutty-flavored tubers are slowly digested, making them more appropriate for diabetics.
 Inulin also encourages the development of intestinal flora or probiotics.
 This is a good thing, but may lead to increased flatulence (funny, we never noticed a difference, but have heard others, usually the spouses of those who experienced it, complain).
 Beano, anyone?

 Sweeter than potatoes (especially after cold storage), Jerusalem artichokes are good mashed with butter and sprinkled with pepper or nutmeg.
 One of our favorite ways to use them is creamed in a soup with carrots, squash and, often, sweet peppers.
 We also enjoy them sliced and stir-fried in olive oil with a handful of pearl or cipollini onions.
 If slicing them for raw use, treat with a little lemon juice.
 Otherwise, they’ll brown quickly.